Clarence H. Haring

-Clarence Henry Haring (born February 9, 1885, in Philadelphia, Pennsylvania - died September 4, 1960, in Cambridge, Massachusetts) was an important historian of Latin America and a pioneer in initiating the study of Latin American colonial institutions among scholars in the United States.
+Clarence Henry Haring (February 9, 1885, in Philadelphia, Pennsylvania – September 4, 1960, in Cambridge, Massachusetts) was an American historian of Latin America and a pioneer in initiating the study of Latin American colonial institutions among scholars in the United States.

 Early life and education

 The son of a businessman, Henry Getman Haring, and Amelia Stoneback, Clarence Haring received his bachelor of arts degree in modern languages from Harvard University in 1907.
-Selected for a Rhodes Scholarship in 1907, he studied under Professor Sir Charles Harding Firth at Oxford University from 1907–1910, where he was a member of New College.
+Selected for a Rhodes Scholarship in 1907, he studied under Professor Sir Charles Harding Firth at Oxford University from 1907 to 1910, where he was a member of New College.
 Under Firth's guidance, Haring produced his first book on The Buccaneers in the West Indies in the XVII Century.
 This research laid the groundwork for Haring's lifelong work on the history of the Spanish Empire and in Latin America.
 While at Oxford, Haring also studied briefly at the Humboldt University of Berlin in 1909.